최근 수정: , Invalid DateTime

 More on proof-of-work

-Ethereum has plans to upgrade to a proof-of-stake (PoS) consensus protocol.
+Ethereum now uses a proof-of-stake (PoS) based consensus protocol.

 More on proof-of-stake